steveseguin/offline_deployment/README.md

 ## Guide + code to run VDO.Ninja without Internet on a local network

-This guide was tested on a Raspberry Pi with a clean RPI OS installed (the image of which is provided if desired; see further down the page)
+This guide was tested on a Raspberry Pi with a clean RPI OS installed ([the image of which is provided if desired](https://github.com/steveseguin/offline_deployment#rpi-provided-image-option))

 Included with this guide is a custom Node.js server script (express.js), along with a linux service file to auto-start things on boot, if needed.
 You can probably use the Node.js on its own, but it's only intended for offline use -- I haven't tested for public use.